Rick Gates Says on the Stand That He Committed Crimes With Paul Manafort

-Paul Manafort’s ongoing trial in Virginia, on charges that include bank and tax fraud, may be a sideshow to Special Counsel Robert Mueller’s larger Russia investigation.
-But it produced a pretty compelling moment of courtroom drama on Monday.
+Paul Manafort’s ongoing trial in Virginia, on charges that include bank and tax fraud, may be a sideshow to Special Counsel Robert Mueller’s larger Russia investigation, but it produced a pretty compelling moment of courtroom drama on Monday.

-Rick Gates, Manafort’s former partner in crime (literally, it turns out) took the stand to detail the many shady sides of the international lobbying business he helped the ex-superlobbyist run for years.
+Rick Gates, Manafort’s former partner in crime (literally, it turns out), took the stand to detail the many shady sides of the international lobbying business he helped the ex-superlobbyist run for years.
 Gates said that, at the direction of his boss, he helped Manafort falsify his tax returns, failed to report 15 foreign bank accounts, and did not register Manafort as a foreign agent, as is required by law.

 Gates, who cut a plea deal with Mueller months ago, also confessed to embezzling hundreds of thousands of dollars from Manafort, in part by fabricating expense reports.